 The following charts show the distribution by state of our IIF and RIF, for both primary and pool insurance.
-We expect to maintain a diverse insurance portfolio, and we will carefully monitor and manage our exposure to risk written in any one state, in either our primary or pool writings.
-As of March 31, 2014, our IIF and RIF is more heavily concentrated in California, primarily as a result of the acquisition of new customers.
+We expect to maintain a diverse insurance portfolio, and we will carefully monitor and manage our exposure to risk written in any one state, in both our primary and pool writings.
+As of June 30, 2014, our IIF and RIF is more heavily concentrated in California, primarily as a result of the acquisition of new customers.
 With these new customers, we have placed our MI on a higher proportion of mortgage loans originated in California.
-The distribution of risk across the states as of the quarter ended March 31, 2014 is not necessarily representative of the geographic distribution we expect in the future as we write more business and our insurance portfolio matures.
-With our expectation that we will add a significant number of new customers as we grow, we believe we will gain greater flexibility to manage our state concentration levels.
+The distribution of risk across the states as of the quarter ended June 30, 2014 is not necessarily representative of the geographic distribution we expect in the future.
+With our expectations that we will add a significant number of new customers as we grow and receive greater allocations of business from our existing customers, we believe we will have more flexibility to manage our state concentration levels.
 We expect that our insurance origination mix by state will be consistent with the overall distribution of mortgage originations in the United States that require mortgage insurance.